Kindergarten Teacher: Requirements for Teaching Kindergarten

 Requirements for Kindergarten Teachers

-Kindergarten teachers generally need at least a bachelor's degree in order qualify to teach in a public school.
+Kindergarten teachers generally need at least a bachelor's degree in order to qualify to teach in a public school.
 Early childhood education programs cover the various styles and techniques, such as play and interactive activities, used to teach young children.
 These programs provide students with an understanding of how to develop a child's ability to learn as well as methods for delivering education plans.
 Common courses in early childhood education programs include:

 - Child development

 - Technology in education

 - Teaching methods

 Many schools offer majors in early childhood education, though students can also choose to enroll in a supplementary certificate program that includes teacher training, especially if their bachelor's degree is in another field.
 Teacher training programs include teaching practicums under the guidance of professionals, allowing students to learn and interact with children in real-life teaching environments.

 In every state, public school teachers must obtain licensing through their respective state boards of education; however, private schools generally don't require licensing.
 Some states provide different levels of licensure based on the grade taught, while others allow teachers with a general educator license to teach any level.
 Teachers can also obtain licensure in a specific type of teaching, such as special education or reading.
 Common licensure requirements include a bachelor's degree, an approved teacher training program, a background check and supervised teaching practice.
 Some states also have technology training and minimum GPA requirements.

 Many states use the nationalized standard PRAXIS tests to ensure aspiring teachers are qualified after earning a degree.
 The exams cover general teaching knowledge in reading, math and writing, as well as subject-specific topics at the K-6 level (www.ets.org).
 Most employers require teachers to participate in professional development training to keep skills and knowledge up-to-date, and states require continuing education to maintain licensure.